-In 2009 the VA estimated on any given night their were 107,000 men and woman veterans experiencing homelessness on our streets.
-Sixty-one percent of homeless veterans are between ages 35 and 54.
-Though 96 percent of homeless veterans are male, the number of female Iraq and Afghanistan veterans experiencing homelessness is increasing, as is the number of homeless veterans who have dependent children.
+The U.S. Department of Housing and Urban Development estimates that there are 57,849 veterans that are homeless on any given night.
+Forty-one percent of homeless veterans are between ages 35 and 54.
+Though 92 percent of homeless veterans are male, the number of female Iraq and Afghanistan veterans experiencing homelessness is increasing, as is the number of homeless veterans who have dependent children.

 General facts about homeless veterans:

 - High rates of Post-Traumatic Stress Disorder, traumatic brain injury, and sexual trauma, which can lead to higher risk for homelessness.

 - About half of homeless veterans have serious mental illness and 70 percent have substance abuse problems.

 - Half of homeless veterans have histories of involvement with the legal system.